$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

-The main ingredient is of course the translation from Proposition~\ref{prop-extgrowthdeg}.
+The main ingredient is of course the translation from Proposition \ref{prop-extgrowthdeg}.
 The reader should be careful, because the homomorphisms $\phi_R$ are not of degree zero.
-But our convention to obtain $\iota(u_f)^{\prime}$ from $\iota(u_f)$ ensures that the shift of degree is exactly the difference of the degrees of $\iota(u_f)^{\prime}$ and $\iota(u_f)$. \end{rem} \begin{ex} As a small example consider the $\mathfrak{sl}_4$-web from Example~\ref{ex-idemfoam}.
+But our convention to obtain $\iota(u_f)^{\prime}$ from $\iota(u_f)$ ensures that the shift of degree is exactly the difference of the degrees of $\iota(u_f)^{\prime}$ and $\iota(u_f)$. \end{rem}

+\begin{ex} As a small example consider the $\mathfrak{gl}_4$-web from Example \ref{ex-idemfoam}.
 We use the growth algorithm to generate elements of ${}_uH_n(\vec{k})_u$.
 Note that we have to choose a flow in order to give an example and, in this very special case, the flow only depends on its boundary datum.
-Thus, everything will be symmetric and the flows can be read of from the cut-line.
+Thus, everything will be symmetric and the flows can be read off from the cut line.
 The two flows that belong to $T_{\vec{\lambda}}$ and $T_{\vec{\mu}}$ are given by $S_{\vec{\lambda}}=(\{3,2,1\},\{4,3,2\},\{1\},\{4\})$ and $S_{\vec{\mu}}=(\{4,2,1\},\{4,3,1\},\{2\},\{3\})$ respectively.
-In these two cases the corresponding elements are just given by the dotted idempotents from Example~\ref{ex-idemfoam}, since we do not have to let the symmetric group $S_4$ act on the $4$-multitableaux.
-The flow $f$, given by $S=(\{4,3,2\},\{4,3,1\},\{2\},\{1\})$, on the other hand gives rise to
+In these two cases the corresponding elements are just given by the dotted identities from Example \ref{ex-idemfoam}, since we do not have to let the symmetric group $S_4$ act on the $4$-multitableaux.